AIO Home Services

-Asbestos is a group of naturally occurring fibrous minerals that were widely used in construction, insulation, and other industries due to their fire-resistant properties.
+Asbestos is a group of naturally occurring fibrous minerals widely used in construction, insulation, and other industries due to their fire-resistant properties.
 However, asbestos exposure is hazardous and can lead to severe health issues like lung cancer, mesothelioma, and asbestosis.
 Asbestos fibers are microscopic and cannot be detected by the naked eye, making it crucial to understand how to identify and manage asbestos-containing materials (ACMs).

 What Does asbestos look like?